-- 13.1.1.3 Development applications within Nodes proposing a change to the designated land use, which results in a significant reduction in the number of jobs that could be accommodated on the site, will not be permitted unless considered through an official plan review or update. - 13.1.1.4 Proponents of development applications within a Node may be required to demonstrate how new development contributes to the achievement of the residents and jobs density target and provides for a concentration and mix of jobs as a key component of transit-supportive development. - 13.1.1.5 A mix of mid-rise and high-rise housing, community infrastructure, employment, and commercial uses, including mixed use residential/commercial buildings and offices will be encouraged in Major Nodes and Community Nodes.
-However, not all of these uses will be permitted in all areas. - 13.1.1.6 Residential and/or employment density and mix of uses will be sufficiently high to support transit usage, according to the permitted land uses in the policies of the Plan.
-Low density development will be generally discouraged. - 13.1.1.7 Major office development will be encouraged to locate within the Major Nodes, and.
-Secondary office development will be encouraged to locate within Community Nodes. - 13.1.1.8 Investments in community infrastructure, as well as commercial, recreational, educational, arts, cultural, and entertainment uses, will be encouraged in Major Nodes and Community Nodes. - 13.1.1.9 Development will be required to contribute to the provision of community infrastructure, transportation infrastructure, and other services necessary to support residents and or workers, as applicable. - 13.1.1.10 Existing community infrastructure within the Nodes should be retained and, where appropriate, enhanced to meet the needs of the existing and planned residential population and/or employment of the Nodes and surrounding neighbourhoods, as applicable. - 13.1.1.11 Mississauga will encourage partnerships and collaborations to identify community needs and develop community infrastructure, such as schools, daycare facilities, open spaces and community facilities in the Nodes.
-The City will explore the suitability of integrating community infrastructure within a building with other uses. - 13.1.1.12 Development will be phased in accordance with the provision of community infrastructure and necessary servicing. - 13.1.1.13 Active transportation movement, access to and from transit routes and stops, and connections to the surrounding neighbourhoods will be a priority in the Nodes. - 13.1.1.14 Nodes will be served by frequent transit services, including higher order transit facilities, which provide connections to destinations within the city and, where applicable, to neighbouring municipalities. - 13.1.1.15 Nodes will be planned to reflect their role in the City Structure hierarchy.
+14.1.1.3 Development applications within Growth Nodes proposing a change to the designated land use, which results in a significant reduction in the number of jobs that could be accommodated on the site, will not be supported.

+14.1.1.4 Proponents of development applications within a Growth Node may be required to demonstrate how new development contributes to the achievement of the resident and job density targets and provides for a concentration and mix of jobs as a key component of transit-supportive development.

+14.1.1.5 A mix of mid-rise and high-rise housing, community infrastructure, employment, and commercial uses, including mixed use residential/commercial buildings and offices will be encouraged in all Growth Nodes.
+However, not all of these uses will be permitted in all areas.

+14.1.1.6 Residential and/or employment density and mix of uses will be sufficiently high to support transit usage, according to the permitted land uses in the policies of the Plan.
+Low density development will be generally discouraged.

+14.1.1.7 Major office development and Secondary office development will be encouraged to locate within certain Growth Nodes.

+14.1.1.8 Investments in community infrastructure, as well as commercial, recreational, educational, arts, cultural, and entertainment uses, will be encouraged in all Growth Nodes.

+14.1.1.9 Development will be required to contribute to the provision of community infrastructure, transportation infrastructure, and other services necessary to support residents and or workers, as applicable.

+14.1.1.10 Existing community infrastructure within Growth Nodes should be retained and, where appropriate, enhanced to meet the needs of the existing and planned residential population and/or employment of the Nodes and surrounding neighbourhoods, as applicable.

+14.1.1.11 Mississauga will encourage partnerships and collaborations to identify community needs and develop community infrastructure, such as schools, daycare facilities, open spaces and community facilities in Growth Nodes.
+The City will explore the suitability of integrating community infrastructure within a building with other uses.

+14.1.1.12 Development will be phased in accordance with the provision of community infrastructure and necessary servicing.

+14.1.1.13 Active transportation movement, access to and from transit routes and stops, and connections to the surrounding neighbourhoods will be a priority in all Growth Nodes.

+14.1.1.14 Growth Nodes will be served by frequent transit services, including higher order transit facilities, which provide connections to destinations within the city and, where applicable, to neighbouring municipalities.

+14.1.1.15 Growth Nodes will be planned to reflect their role in the City Structure hierarchy.

-13.1.1.16 Strategies to encourage and support non-residential uses and the retention of local businesses in the Nodes may be pursued including consideration of Community Improvement Plans and other incentives.
+14.1.1.16 Strategies to encourage and support non-residential uses and the retention of local businesses in Growth Nodes may be pursued including consideration of Community Improvement Plans and other incentives.